mozillascience/studyGroup/lessons/python/intro-nlp/lesson.md

    - pip install nltk
    - to download only tools/data used in this lesson:

-> python -m nltk.downloader stopwords porter_test vader_lexicon
+> python -m nltk.downloader stopwords porter_test vader_lexicon tagsets punkt wordnet

    - Alternatively, this will download ~2gb of data, but should ensure all components of nltk work if you're interested in exploring other functionalities of nltk: